3.5 Electromagnetics

 Maxwell's equations at a conceptual level

-The four Maxwell's equations unify electricity and magnetism:
+The four Maxwell's equations unify electricity and magnetism, and the FE tests them conceptually rather than by surface/line-integral derivation:

-• Gauss's law (electric): electric flux out of a closed surface equals enclosed charge / epsilon.
+• Gauss's law (electric): the electric flux out of a closed surface equals the enclosed charge divided by epsilon.
 Charges are the sources of E fields.

-• Gauss's law (magnetic): net magnetic flux through any closed surface is zero (no magnetic monopoles).
+• Gauss's law (magnetic): the net magnetic flux through any closed surface is zero (no magnetic monopoles); B field lines always close on themselves.

 • Faraday's law: a time-changing magnetic field induces an electromotive force (EMF): EMF = -d(flux)/dt.
-This underlies generators and transformers.
+This underlies generators, transformers, and inductors.

-• Ampere's law (with Maxwell's correction): current and a changing electric field both produce a magnetic field.
+• Ampere's law (with Maxwell's displacement-current correction): a current and/or a changing electric field produces a magnetic field.

 Fields, forces, capacitance, and inductance